-It is very important that you not neglect your teaching duties towards undergraduates while preparing for your own graduate courses and examinations.
-Teaching Assistants are expected to attend all lectures unless excused by prior arrangement with the instructor of record.
+It is very important that you do not neglect your teaching duties towards undergraduates while preparing for your own graduate courses and examinations.
 Final grades, particularly for the larger classes such as Mythology, must be in on time to meet the Registrar's deadlines; be sure to clear any plans you may have for an early departure with the professor in charge of the course before finalizing them.
 TAs must schedule at least 3 hours per week to meet with students in HSSB and keep their office hours conscientiously.
 TAs are expected to photocopy examinations for the large lecture classes as well as the quizzes and handouts for their sections (see below X.2d); TAs are also responsible for bringing the photocopied examinations to the place of examination and for collecting them at its end.
 Please treat students courteously and as you would like to be treated.
 (Remember that TAs as well as faculty are evaluated by the students in the larger courses and such evaluations are taken into account in the awarding of TAships and Associateships.)
-Finally, TAs are expected to be present until the grading deadline, usually the Wednesday following the last final examination of the finals period.
-If they have strong reasons for departing before that day, they are requested to discuss their plans with the instructor of record and as well as how they will meet remaining TA obligations for the course by their date of departure.